ddceruti/csp-exercises/README.md

 Then the exercises can be done within each "empty" jupyter notebook file, where the questions can be answered directly in the empty cells below.

-Here is the workflow:
+Here is an example workflow:

-0. Install a Text editor of your choice (VS Code,Spyder, ect.)
 1. Open the Anaconda Powershell Prompt
 2. Activate environment `conda activate csp`: always switch to this environment, otherwise you can damage the (base) path and you have to re-install all from scratch
 3. Launch jupyter-notebook `jupyter notebook`: <https://docs.jupyter.org/en/latest/running.html>